The bottom line: This home cinema projector gives video the 4K UHD treatment.

-With 8.3 million pixels, the depth and detail that is achieved when you screen your Blu-rays or games through the projector is rated as incredible, with Optoma claiming the image is "as clear as looking out a window".
-Swapping 3D for 4K is a great move for Optoma and with the addition of HDR compatibility, the UHD550X 4K UHD 2800 Projector has been completely optimised to deliver a home cinema experience like no other.
+With 8.3 million pixels, the projector can give your Blu-rays and games a huge amount of depth and detail, with Optoma claiming the image is "as clear as looking out a window".
+Swapping 3D for 4K is a great move for Optoma and with the addition of HDR compatibility, the UHD550X 4K UHD 2800 Projector has been optimised to deliver a home cinema experience like no other.

 Optoma UHD550X 4K Projector: Everything you need to know